C-And-Cpp-Libraries/helpers/README.md

     time_type nsec{ 0 };
 }
 ```
-A convenience struct to be able to query all date and time components and once.
+A convenience struct to be able to query all date and time components at once.

 #### struct date_time
 ```